julianlebouc/SPAM_MAIL_DETECTION/README.md

 ```

 ## Option 1 : With MLFlow Projects
-Please be aware some dependencied might be missing !
+Please be aware some dependencies might be missing !
 ### Training Pipeline :
 ```bash
 mlflow run path/to/git/repo -e main